Pros and Cons of O Negative Blood Type

 **2. Safe for new infants: **The red blood cells in O negative blood are safest for transfusion to new infants with an under-developed immune system.

-3. Universal donor: O negative blood type can donate blood to all other blood types making it a universal donor.
+3. Universal donor: O negative blood type can donate blood to all other blood types making it a universal donor.** **It gives a chance to live to all accident victims and transfusion to all patients in need of blood.

 **4. Personality traits: **O negative people tend to be competent, loyal, self-confident, and above all very passionate.
 They are associated with leadership qualities and are highly innovative.